neontools is a free online marketing toolbox made for marketers and business owners.

-Once you press enter or the Search Icon, analysis will start.
+Once you press enter or the Search Icon, the analysis will start.
 After a few seconds, a new window will appear that lists a variety of information about your hashtag.

 The icons next to the individual hashtags represent two options: Analyze hashtag with Hashtag Analyzer & Open on Instagram.

-The most important thing you need to know when using the tool, is that hashtags can be clicked.
+The most important thing you need to know when using the tool is that hashtags can be clicked.
 Once you click on them, you will be able to add them to your collections.
 Multiple hashtags can be selected at once.